Defending Students Against Sexual Assault Allegations

-If you have been accused of rape, sexual assault, sexual misconduct, or sexual harassment while enrolled at a college or university, you may find yourself fighting to safeguard your freedom and preserve your academic achievements in dual proceedings.
+If you have been accused of rape, sexual assault, sexual misconduct, or sexual harassment while enrolled at high school, college, or university, you may find yourself fighting to safeguard your freedom and preserve your academic achievements in dual proceedings.
 It is no small task.
+Hire a lawyer who is experienced at defending clients from sexual assault accusations, both in the criminal justice system and during Title IX investigations launched by an educational institution in Massachusetts and Rhode Island.

-We have successfully preserved the rights and academic accomplishments of clients accused of sex crimes at area colleges.
+We have successfully preserved the rights and academic accomplishments of clients accused of sex crimes at area colleges, such as M.I.T., Boston University, College of the Holy Cross, Providence College, and Fisher College.
 Fearful of somehow undermining the client’s defense at any criminal proceeding, many, perhaps most, criminal defense attorneys refuse to challenge school disciplinary proceedings.
 We, on the other hand, challenge both – and we do so aggressively.
 It’s no time, after all, to show fear.
 That only emboldens an accuser.
 Forfeiting the only pre-trial opportunity to test an accuser’s memory, challenge her recollections, and attack her credibility is not usually a viable strategy.
 Worse, ceding academic achievements and waiving future academic eligibility is career crippling.
 If a jury later acquits the client of all charges, the forfeited academic achievements are likely unrecoverable.

 Prosecution by the District Attorney’s Office